hyperledger/indy-node/docs/start-nodes.md

 If you want to try out an Indy cluster of 4 nodes with the nodes running on your local machine, then you can do the following:

 ```
-~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 1
+~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 1 2 3 4
-This node with name Node1 will use ports 9701 and 9702 for nodestack and clientstack respectively
+By default node with the name Node1 will use ports 9701 and 9702 for nodestack and clientstack respectively
-~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 2
-This node with name Node2 will use ports 9703 and 9704 for nodestack and clientstack respectively
+Node2 will use ports 9703 and 9704 for nodestack and clientstack respectively
-~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 3
-This node with name Node3 will use ports 9705 and 9706 for nodestack and clientstack respectively
+Node3 will use ports 9705 and 9706 for nodestack and clientstack respectively
-~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 4
-his node with name Node4 will use ports 9707 and 9708 for nodestack and clientstack respectively
+Node4 will use ports 9707 and 9708 for nodestack and clientstack respectively
 ```

 Now you can run the 4 nodes as